Have you been diagnosed with a brain tumour? Order your free information pack.

 If you’ve applied for a benefit and been turned down – don’t give up!
 We know this can be really disheartening, but unfortunately it does happen.
 However, this is why there’s an appeals system and it’s important that you access this if you feel the decision made is the wrong one.

-We’d always recommend that someone gets advice on the appeal process – even if it’s just to understand how it works.
+We’d always recommend that you get advice on the appeal process – even if it’s just to understand how it works.
 Our Benefits and Money Adviser can talk you through the appeals process and how you can best approach it.

 Support and Information Services